Design to Make a Difference

 with Jett Virangkabutra

 We caught up with Jett back in November of 2023...he was one of our very early global stories.
-We caught up with him at the iconic Brocoli Revoluation restaurant in Bangkok.
-Now, we love this restaurant...and no longer make the rookie mistake of recording in a restaurant!
-And, amongst the clinking of plates and music, there is an incredible story of a designer who found his way to being a social innovator.
+We met with him at the iconic Brocoli Revoluation restaurant in Bangkok.
+Now, we love restaurants but no longer make the mistake of recording in a restaurant!
+Amongst the clinking of plates and music, there is an incredible story of a designer who found his way to being a social innovator.
 In fact, Jett’s story fits with a podcast theme we have been cooking up called the Squiggle.
-Designers will know right away what we mean by the squiggle as the metaphor comes from their world.
+Designers will know right away what we mean by the squiggle as the metaphor comes from their world!

 -Arthur Sherwood